ankurk91/wp-google-map/readme.md

 # Plugin Description
-This plugin is based on *One Website , One Map , One Marker* theme.
+Ank Google Map plugin is based on *One Website , One Map , One Marker* theme.
 However it may support multiple maps in future.
 This is the simplest and non-bloated WordPress Google Map Plugin.Made for noobs.
-This plugin is written in pure javascript, no jQuery at all.
-It is responsive, configurable.
-No ads and 100% Free of cost.
+Written in pure javascript, no jQuery at all, responsive, configurable, no ads and 100% Free of cost.

 - - -

->**Download the Latest version from [here](https://wordpress.org/plugins/ank-google-map)**
+>**You can also download the Latest version from [here](https://wordpress.org/plugins/ank-google-map)**